Drincann/drincann/README.md

 - **Get a general high-level idea.**

-- **Deconstruct it from low-level and re-implement it in a simplest way**。
+- **Deconstruct it from the low-level and re-implement it in a simplest way**。

 [笔记本](http://codingfor.life)